 Car specification is the first step where you have to determine how you actually want your car.
 It gives you short descriptions of vehicle essential details which are kept for display in a car dealership.
 But, if you choose to buy a car online or need to confirm the vehicle details, then a car spec check service is required.

 What is car spec check?

 A car specification check is an online data report that reveals the specs of the vehicle.
-From vehicle make, model, fuel consumption, bhp power, performance, speed figures, road tax status to vehicle financial and environmental details and estimated running cost per annum, our vehicle spec check assists you in knowing the car and see if it is what you need.
+It includes vehicle make, model, fuel consumption, BHP power, performance, speed figures, road tax status, vehicle financial and environmental details and estimated running cost.
+Our vehicle spec check assists you in knowing the car and see if it is what you need.

 A car spec check is a handy tool to make an informed buying decision.
 For instance, the running cost per annum tells you how much you should expect to spend on the vehicle annually.
 Similarly, if you aim to buy a fuel-efficient car, you can rely on the economic details in the specification check.

-Can I check car spec by reg free?
+Can I check car specification by registration number for free?

 For instance, financial and environmental details reveal the car’s fuel consumption and CO2 emissions.
 If you are comfortable with the fuel economy figure of the vehicle, you may proceed with the purchase.
 Similarly, we suggest buying a car only if it has acceptable CO2 emissions.
 We source this data from the VCA (Vehicle Certification Agency).